 The market prices for securities of biotechnology companies in general, and drug discovery and development companies in particular, have been highly volatile and may continue to be highly volatile in the future.
-From the period between January 3, 2023 to February 26, 2024, the closing price of our common stock has ranged from a low of \$16.32 per share to a high of \$33.47 per share.
+From the period between January 2, 2024 to February 18, 2025, the closing price of our common stock has ranged from a low of \$14.29 per share to a high of \$30.86 per share.
 Furthermore, especially as we and our market capitalization have grown, the price of our common stock has been increasingly affected by quarterly and annual comparisons with the valuations and recommendations of the analysts who cover our business.
 The following factors, in addition to other risk factors described in this section, may have a significant impact on the market price of our common stock:

-- the success of our commercialization of NUPLAZID in the U.S. for the treatment of hallucinations and delusions associated with PDP and DAYBUE in the U.S. for the treatment of Rett syndrome; - the status and cost of development and commercialization of our products and product candidates, if approved, including compounds being developed under our collaborations; - whether we acquire or in-license additional product candidates or products, and the status of development and commercialization of such product candidates, if approved, or products; - the status and cost of development and commercialization of pimavanserin for indications other than in PDP, including ADP, and in jurisdictions other than the U.S.; - any other communications or guidance from the FDA or other regulatory authorities that pertain to NUPLAZID, DAYBUE or our product candidates; - the status and cost of our post-marketing commitments for NUPLAZID or DAYBUE; - the initiation, termination, or reduction in the scope of our collaborations or any disputes or developments regarding our collaborations; - market conditions or trends related to biotechnology and pharmaceutical industries, or the market in general; - announcements of technological innovations, new products, or other material events by our competitors or us, including any new products that we may acquire or in-license; - disputes or other developments concerning our proprietary and intellectual property rights; - fluctuations in our operating results; - changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - our failure to meet applicable Nasdaq listing standards and the possible delisting of our common stock from the Nasdaq Stock Market; - additions or departures of key personnel; - discussions of our business, products, financial performance, prospects, or stock price by the financial and scientific press and online investor communities such as blogs and chat rooms; - public concern as to, and legislative action with respect to, genetic testing or other research areas of biopharmaceutical companies, the pricing and availability of prescription drugs, or the safety of drugs and drug delivery techniques; - regulatory developments in the U.S. and in foreign countries; - changes in the structure of healthcare payment systems; - the announcement of, or developments in, any litigation matters;
+- the success of our commercialization of our products; - the status and cost of development and commercialization of our products and product candidates, if approved, including compounds being developed under our collaborations; - whether we acquire or in-license additional product candidates or products, and the status of development and commercialization of such product candidates, if approved, or products; - the status and cost of development and commercialization of trofinetide for indications other than Rett syndrome and in jurisdictions outside North America; - any other communications or guidance from the FDA or other regulatory authorities that pertain to our products or product candidates; - the status and cost of our PMRs for DAYBUE;

-- disruptions caused by geopolitical or macroeconomic developments or other business interruptions, including, for example, the ongoing military conflict between Ukraine and Russia and related sanctions and the ongoing conflict in Israel and the surrounding areas, as well as any related political or economic responses and counterresponses or otherwise by various global actors or the general effect on the global economy and supply chain; and - economic and political factors, including but not limited to economic and financial crises, wars, terrorism, and political unrest.
+- the initiation, termination, or reduction in the scope of our collaborations or any disputes or developments regarding our collaborations; - market conditions or trends related to biotechnology and pharmaceutical industries, or the market in general; - announcements of technological innovations, new products, or other material events by our competitors or us, including any new products that we may acquire or in-license; - disputes or other developments concerning our proprietary and intellectual property rights; - fluctuations in our operating results; - changes in, or failure to meet, securities analysts' or investors' expectations of our financial performance; - our failure to meet applicable Nasdaq listing standards and the possible delisting of our common stock from the Nasdaq Stock Market; - additions or departures of key personnel; - discussions of our business, products, financial performance, prospects, or stock price by the financial and scientific press and online investor communities such as blogs and chat rooms; - public concern as to, and legislative action with respect to, genetic testing or other research areas of biopharmaceutical companies, the pricing and availability of prescription drugs, or the safety of drugs and drug delivery techniques; - regulatory developments in the U.S. and in foreign countries; - changes in the structure of healthcare payment systems; - the announcement of, or developments in, any litigation matters; - disruptions caused by geopolitical or macroeconomic developments or other business interruptions, as well as any related political or economic responses and counter-responses or otherwise by various global actors or the general effect on the global economy and supply chain; and - economic and political factors, including but not limited to economic and financial crises, wars, terrorism, and political unrest.